 November 17-19, 2006

 Yet another jam-packed weekend with more bands and venues than ever.
-Sweaty Betty debuted at late night to a hugely welcoming dance audience.
-Jimmy Sapienza's Five Guys Named Moe also debuted for afternoon dancing sweet & smooth.
-Roger Humphries Big Band returned, plus an assortment of DJ's rounded out the music mix and everyone had a great time!
+The Sweaty Betty Blues Band debuted at late night to a hugely welcoming dance audience.
+Jimmy Sapienza’s Five Guys Named Moe also debuted for afternoon dancing sweet & smooth.
+Roger Humphries Big Band returned, plus an assortment of DJ’s rounded out the music mix and everyone had a great time!

 November 4-6, 2005

 Hot jazz, jazzy jazz, jump blues and more, this event marked international visitors from Australia, Korea and Finland in addition to Canada.
 Great local turnout as well!
 Featured The Boilermakers Jazz “Big” Band with Jennie Luvv plus guest musicians for a uniquely large band sound heard only at PittStop!

 Emphasis on Blues music in addition to classic Jazz bands and once again, great venues with a great turnout!
 USO dance performers travelling through Pittsburgh attended the Sunday evening dance!
 We featured George Gee’s Pittsburgh Reunion Big Band combining George’s original musicians from the “Burgh” with his core New York ensemble.

 November 21-23, 2003